sasanarakkha/study-tools/dhp-vocab.md

 # Updating existing deck without losing your statistics

+It is reccomended to use [Special fields Add-on](https://sasanarakkha.github.io/study-tools/special-fields.html)

 Please see a small [video](https://user-images.githubusercontent.com/39419221/187018792-3afe402c-e77b-46e6-ba5d-4efa0846de93.mp4) how to update.

 Or just follow the description: